Code-Institute-Submissions/pythongameproject/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+This project was deployed through Github pages.
+The deployed project can be found here:

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?